welcomege/welcomege.github.io/_posts/2018-01-20-a-simple-single-layer-convolution-neural-network.markdown

 *From Wikipedia*

 # Overview
-Here, I will write python script sequentially using only a single layer of convolution, step by step with a piece of code to peek the Tensorflow graph and intermediate results.
+I will write python script sequentially using only a single layer of convolution, step by step with a piece of code to peek the Tensorflow graph and intermediate results.

 There are mainly four steps: